 Last year, before his campaign comments about a $10 federal minimum wage, Trump said that American wages are "too high."

 “Our taxes are too high.
 Our wages are too high.
 We have to compete with other countries," Trump said on MSNBC's "Morning Joe" in 2015.

 Those statements, along with a Republican held House and Senate, make Lee skeptical that Trump actually push for a federal minimum wage increase.

 "Donald Trump has also said he believes 'wages are too high' and Speaker Paul Ryan has indicated his intention to further gut our nation’s safety net, including food stamps, Medicaid and Medicare," Lee said.

 Last week, Vermont Sen. Bernie Sanders said he would hold Trump to that promise, and called the federal minimum wage a "starvation wage."

-David Cooper, of the liberal Economic Policy Institute, says historical trends suggest the time has come for a minimum wage increase.
+David Cooper, a senior analyst at the Economic Policy Institute, says historical trends suggest the time has come for a minimum wage increase.

 "If we had raised the federal minimum wage at the same pace as productivity growth since 1968, the high point of the federal minimum wage in inflation-adjusted terms, it would be over $19 an hour today," he said.
 "That means that anyone making less than $19 an hour today is potentially making less than what the economy could have afforded them, if we had adopted different policies over the last 48 years."